DmitriiNabok/QuantumKernelSupportVectorMachine/README.md

 K_{ij} = \left| \langle \phi(\vec{x}_j) | \phi(\vec{x}_i) \rangle\right|^2.
 ```

-To setup of the quantum feature map $`\phi(\vec{x})`$ one needs to provide a quantum circuit that embeds a data vector $`\vec{x}`$ into a quantum state.
+To setup the quantum feature map $`\phi(\vec{x})`$ one needs to provide a quantum circuit that embeds a data vector $`\vec{x}`$ into a quantum state.
 There are multiple ways how to build such a circuit.
 In this implementation, we are following the approach from [Supervised learning with quantum enhanced feature spaces](https://arxiv.org/pdf/1804.11326.pdf) to encode the classical data with a help of quantum parametric gates that describe rotation of a qubit in the Hilbert space.
-For understanding the basics of this approach, received a name quantum kernel embedding (QKE), we refer to the Qiskit tutorial [Quantum Kernel Machine Learning](https://qiskit.org/documentation/machine-learning/tutorials/03_quantum_kernel.html).
+For understanding the basics of this approach, also known as the quantum kernel estimation (QKE) algorithm, we refer to the Qiskit tutorial [Quantum Kernel Machine Learning](https://qiskit.org/documentation/machine-learning/tutorials/03_quantum_kernel.html).

 In our implementation, we are using the core subroutines provided in Qiskit to setup and compute the quantum kernel matrix ([`QuantumKernel` instance](https://qiskit.org/documentation/machine-learning/stubs/qiskit_machine_learning.kernels.QuantumKernel.html)).